iCliniq Logo

 What Is Amyloidosis?

 Amyloidosis is a specific group of disorders characterized by atypical protein deposits in organs.
 Though other proteins can also form deposits, amyloid proteins are the ones that result in serious health issues.
-When proteins get to build up in the tissues and organs, it greatly influences the normal functioning of the organs.
+When proteins build up in the tissues and organs, it greatly influences the normal functioning of the organs.
 Amyloidosis can be of different types:

 • Immunoglobulin light chain amyloidosis.